You'll need

 - –Try it with a sibling or friend to form letters that need multiple bodies

-- –Lie on the floor to make letters — some shapes like S and B are easier lying down
+- –Lie on the floor to make letters, some shapes like S, B, and D are easier lying down

 - –Play 'letter freeze': dance to music, pause it, and call out a letter to form